rust-lang/rust/src/doc/rustc-dev-guide/src/kinds.md

 ## `Kind`
-The actual `Kind` struct is optimised for space, storing the type, lifetime or const as an interned pointer containing a mask identifying its kind (in the lowest 2 bits).
+The actual `Kind` struct is optimised for space, storing the type, lifetime or const as an interned pointer containing a tag identifying its kind (in the lowest 2 bits).
 Unless you are working with the `Subst` implementation specifically, you should generally not have to deal with `Kind` and instead make use of the safe [`UnpackedKind`](#unpackedkind) abstraction.